srose69/Loomformer-Paraplex/README.md

 LoomFormer = the architecture: normal causal GQA attention + Paraplex FFN + DepthAttn (AttnRes-style softmax-over-depth skip).
 "Loom" for the pseudo-complex & pseudo paravector numbers; "-former" for the... dunno. for the style.

+Tria.. too difficult to explain, but it works and useful!
+Read the code tho

 Soon